opnsense/docs/source/hardware/sfp_compatibility.rst

 ========== ============================== ============= =========================
 FS         SFP-10G-T                      10G
 Uptimed    UP-TR-10G-RJ45-CI              1/2.5/5/10G   Will always link at 10G on axgbe,
-                                                        maximum speed is determined by link partner
+                                                        maximum speed is determined by link partner FlexOptix  T.C96.02.KMF                   1/2.5/5/10G   Will always link at 10G on axgbe, maximum speed is determined by link partner
 ========== ============================== ============= =========================